 8. Green Cleaning

-Just like with green landscaping, this business concept takes an existing industry and “niches” it.
+Just like with green landscaping, this business plans startup concept takes an existing industry and “niches” it.
 There are plenty of house and office cleaning services out there, but what if you promoted yours as an environmentally safe alternative?

 Committing to implement green cleaning products and earth-friendly trash disposal methods will appeal to homeowners and businesses who want to support the green movement.
 The products might cost a little more, but you’ll be able to charge more too – one of the great things about finding a niche market!